 Changes in the Brazilian Coffee Industry

-That said, it should be known that Brazil does grow some great coffee.
-Brazil coffee is the dominant coffee in blends provided by the biggest roasting companies, and also the main coffee used in canned coffees.
+That said, it should be known that Brazil does grow some great green coffee.
+A well-oiled exporting machine means that brokers always have green coffees on offer to wholesalers, distributors and importers in North America and Canada.
+Brazil coffee is the dominant coffee in blends provided by the biggest roasting companies, and also the main bean used in packaged coffees.

 Furthermore, if you order an espresso or an espresso drink at your local coffeehouse, there is probably a predominance of coffee from Brazil in the grounds used – often up to 90% of the coffee in an espresso blend is from Brazil.